Yiyuan7/Final-Project/README.md

 ### Progress

-Our product idea cosists of both software and hardware components.
-For the software part, we will leverage PoseNet, a machine learning model, to generates pose estimation and calculate the changes between poses to output an action signal to hardware.
+Our product idea consists of both software and hardware components.
+For the software part, we will take advantage of PoseNet, a machine learning model, to generates pose estimation and calculate the changes between poses to output an action signal to hardware.
 For the hardware part, we will build a robotic arm that would swipe up and down the phone for users.

 #### Step 1: Gesture Recognition with Posenet